Scuba Wetsuit vs Drysuit – How to Stay Warm in Cold Water

 Differences between Wetsuits and Dry Suits

-It certainly seems more enticing to anyone to dive in warm tropical waters compared to thinking of cold waters up farther north.
-Once you hit the water below 80’ish degrees you’ll quickly figure out that the rash guard and bathing suit is not keeping you warm at all.
+It certainly seems more enticing to anyone to dive in warm tropical waters compared to thinking of cold environments up farther north.
+Once you hit below 80’ish degrees you will quickly figure out that the rash guard and bathing suit is not keeping you warm at all.

 At that point, you’re looking at a dry suit.
 It’ll keep you dry and temperate even at such low temperatures.
 There are more differences as to whether you have to dry your hair or not after a dive looking at these two kinds of suits.

 What factors should you consider when choosing between a drysuit and a wetsuit?

-First of all, it’s certainly your requirements for staying warm no matter whether you’re looking at a wetsuit or drysuit.
+First of all, it’s certainly your requirement for staying warm no matter whether you’re looking at a wetsuit or drysuit.
 Either type helps you stay warm by slowing down the heat loss you are exposed to.
-In other words, they do not actively keep you warm but instead slow down the time it takes for you to get cold.
+In other words, wetsuits and drysuits are not designed to keep you warm actively but instead slow down the time it takes for you to get cold.

 A wetsuit is less capable of allowing you to stay warm.
 The way it works is that it traps a thin layer of water between your skin and the wetsuit.
-This layer warms up and insulates you from the cold water outside of the suit.
+This layer warms up from your body heat and insulates you from the cold water outside of the suit.
 The heat your body provides to warm up the thin layer of water is not enough to significantly cause your body temperature to drop.

 The suit is usually made from a material called neoprene.
 In warmer waters, you want to use a thin suit.
 Getting into colder waters requires you to use thicker neoprene wetsuits.
 You can also choose whether you’re going for open cell or closed cell neoprene which has differences in longevity and convenience.